United Football League (2009–2012): Aftermath

 The UFL abandoned its trademarks by 2017, when Vince McMahon filed a trademark on the United Football League name.
 In 2018, he instead announced a new XFL, a brand used by McMahon's defunct football league that played one season in 2001; the new XFL began play in 2020 but went on a two-season hiatus due to the Covid-19 pandemic.
+In 2023, the XFL—by this time owned by Dany Garcia, Dwayne Johnson and RedBird Capital Partners—re-filed for the UFL and United Football League trademarks ahead of its proposed merger with the United States Football League.
+On December 31, 2023, the XFL and USFL announced the formation of the modern United Football League.
+The remnants of the previous league ceded their social media handles to the 2024 UFL on April 6, 2024.

+The National Gridiron League attempted to relaunch as the UFL, using the existing trademarks and claiming to be a continuation of the original league.